silnrsi/font-namdhinggo/documentation/source/charset.md

 fontversion: 3.000
 ---

-Namdhinggo support the Limbu script, the double danda from Devanagari, and a basic set of Latin characters.
+Namdhinggo supports the Limbu script, the double danda from Devanagari, and a basic set of Latin characters.

 ## Supported characters